Virtual acoustics in inhomogeneous media with single-sided access: Retrieving virtual sources and receivers from single-sided reflection data

-The snapshots in Figure \ref{Fig1} (for both methods) were obtained by numerically modelling the medium's response to fields emitted from (parts of) its boundary.
+{\bf Virtual acoustics methodology.} The snapshots in Figure \ref{Fig1} (for both methods) were obtained by numerically modelling the medium's response to fields emitted from (parts of) its boundary.
 These snapshots nicely visualise the propagation, scattering, focusing and defocusing of the fields inside the medium.
 In practical situations these fields are not visible, unless receivers would be placed throughout the medium, which is of course not feasible.
 However, our focusing methodology can be extended to create not only virtual sources, but also virtual receivers anywhere inside the medium.
 As input we need the reflection response of the medium, measured with sources and receivers at the accessible boundary $\setdDR$ only (hence, no physical sources nor receivers are needed inside the medium).
-In the following we apply this to ultrasonic physical model data and seismic reflection data.
+The reflection response is represented by the Green's function $G(\bxr,\bx,t)$, where $\bx$ denotes the variable position of the source and $\bxr$ that of the receiver, both at $\setdDR$.
+Consider the following variant of equation (\ref{eq3})